LooksRare/sdk-v2/guides/createMakerAsk.md

   subsetNonce: 0, // keep 0 if you don't know what it is used for
   orderNonce: 0, // You need to retrieve this value from the API
   endTime: Math.floor(Date.now() / 1000), // If you use a timestamp in ms, the function will revert
-  price: ethers.utils.parseEther("1"), // Be carefull to use a price in wei, this example is for 1 eth
+  price: ethers.utils.parseEther("1"), // Be careful to use a price in wei, this example is for 1 ETH
   itemIds: [0], // Token id of the NFT(s) you want to sell, add several ids to create a bundle
   amounts: [1], // Use it for listing several ERC1155 (Optional, Default to 1)
   startTime: Math.floor(Date.now() / 1000), // Use it to create an order that will be valid in the future (Optional, Default to now)